 - The ‘faith-based’ nature of trust in demographic data; and,

 - The challenges associated with making data meaningful in an age where digital information is viewed on both computers and mobile technologies

-Chris will also be participating in the “Leveraging Data for Democracy Around the World,” a panel to discuss how data is being used to make democracy more open, transparent, and accessible.
+Chris and James will also be participating in the “Leveraging Data for Democracy Around the World,” a panel to discuss how data is being used to make democracy more open, transparent, and accessible.
 His work and experience in Myanmar illuminates how one of the world’s newest democracies, absent the constraints of legacy systems, has been able to explore new approaches to how data is collected, used, and made accessible to citizens.